Gun Violence

 Where We Are

-We first presented GVI to Mayor Stoney on February 24, 2020.
-We first asked him to move forward with implementing it in June of 2020.
-Each time, he would say he needed more time to make his decision.
+We first presented GVI to Mayor Stoney on February 24, 2020, and asked him to move forward with implementing it in June of 2020.
+He said he needed more time to make his decision.

-As soon as he was re-elected in November of 2020, Mayor Stoney refused to meet with us any longer.
+As soon as he was re-elected in November of 2020, Mayor Stoney refused to meet with RISC.
 He instead reported to us that he would be developing his own hybrid gun violence intervention framework.
-This framework came out a year and half later; there are many good elements to it (such as prevention program with younger children, trauma response after shootings, etc ...) but nothing that resembles an actual intervention that can stop the violence that is happening right now.
+This framework came out a year and half later, and while there are many good elements to it (such as a prevention program for younger children, trauma response after shootings, etc), nothing resembles an actual intervention that can stop the ongoing violence.

 We are committed to continuing to ask the city to implement a proven evidence-based program, to address this crisis.
 The suffering and loss of life in this city must end.

-After the city refused to work with REAL LIFE to implement GVI, the city of Hopewell came forward and asked REAL Life to work with them to do so.
-GVI is moving forward in Hopewell!
-Deputy Chief of Police Donald Reid attended our Nehemiah Action 2023, and spoke to his excitement about the program.
+After the city refused to work with REAL LIFE to implement GVI, the city of Hopewell came forward and asked this organization to work with them.
+GVI was implemented in Hopewell in June of 2023, and has thus far led to a 45% reduction in shootings and homicides in Hopewell.

 Click here to watch a video we put together in June of 2021, documenting our Gun Violence Campaign.

-Click here to watch our Gun Violence Roundtable, October 2021.
+Click here to watch our Gun Violence Roundtable in October 2021.

 Click here to watch the entire video footage of our Gun Violence Mini-Action, February 2022.